Looking for the most amazing Strasbourg Instagram spots?

 9. European Parliament

 Its imposing structure has a unique design.
 And it’s one of the few examples of modern architecture in the city.
-To capture this cylindrical glass facade in all its glory heard to Rue Lucien Febvre.
+To capture this cylindrical glass facade in all its glory, head to Rue Lucien Febvre.

 Address: Allée du Printemps